Leonard J[ordan] Lehrman was born in Kansas, on August 20, 1949, the first of 3 children and elder son of |

 The following two photographs, taken by N.S.
 Lehrman M.D.
 Dec.
 5, 1970 at the Boston premiere of Blitzstein's The Harpies and I've Got the Tune, together with Bernstein's Trouble in Tahiti (dedicated to Blitzstein), show Leonard Bernstein embracing Leonard Lehrman--producer/music director/star of the show--and were signed by Bernstein "From Leonard to Leonard, von Herz zu Herz" Jan.
 17, 1974, the day Lehrman played him his completion of Blitzstein's opera after Bernard Malamud's short story, Idiots First, and at their last meeting, in Berlin "A Decade Later."
 That work had 4 productions, each together with Lehrman's own companion piece, Karla, based on Malamud's "Notes from a Lady at a Dinner Party" and dedicated to Lehrman's first wife (until 1986), Karen Campbell (1953-2005).

 On Mondays from 9:30 a.m. to 1:30 p.m. he can be found answering reference questions at the Oyster Bay-East Norwich Public Library.
 A union member there for 21 years, he was interviewed in a full-page article for the CSEA newsletter of Mar.
 2015.
 His own articles have appeared frequently in the Forward, Jewish Week, Jewish Currents, and Aufbau.
-He currently writes reviews for The New Music Connoisseur, where he served as Copy Editor and Critic-at-Large 2006-2009, and serves on the Advisory Board of Composers Concordance, having served in the past as an adjudicator for the National Music Theatre Network, the Center for Contemporary Opera, and the National Opera Association.
+He currently writes reviews for The New Music Connoisseur, where he served as Copy Editor and Critic-at-Large 2006-2009, and the online arts magazine SoundWordSight.org.
+In the past he has served on the Advisory Board of Composers Concordance and as an adjudicator for the National Music Theatre Network, the Center for Contemporary Opera, and the National Opera Association.

 He has a B.A. cum laude (1971) in Music from Harvard, a masters (1975) and a doctorate (1977) in music composition from Cornell - where in the spring of 1973 he directed a young undergraduate in his first role as a nerd: Christopher Reeve in Sean O'Caseys Bedtime Story: